 Can I get support forever?
 Permanent spousal support is support awarded after temporary support has been awarded in your divorce.
 While temporary spousal support is “calculated” using a computer program, permanent spousal support is not “calculated” since the court are not allowed to use a calculator or computer program.
 The court is required to list and consider each and every factor in California Family Code section 4320 to determine the amount and duration of spousal support, if any.

 In contrast to California temporary spousal support, California permanent spousal support (also known as long term spousal support) is intended to provide financial assistance to the supported spouse.
 The amount awarded is determined by the financial circumstances of the parties after their dissolution and the division of their community property.
 In determining permanent spousal support, a court must consider certain factors as set out in California Family Code § 4320.
 A judge cannot use a computer-based temporary spousal support guideline figure, even if used only as reference point, but must consider all the factors found in the California Family Code.

 Factors taken into consideration when deciding permanent support vary from those when determining temporary support.
 The Court uses a computer-based program to come up with a temporary spousal support figure.
 This is called guideline support and is meant to only be temporary.

 A licensed attorney will lay out the factors as set out in California Family Code § 4320 to help the Court determine the need for permanent spousal support.
 Temporary spousal support is always more than permanent support.
 Support is meant to be awarded to help each spouse maintain the standard of living enjoyed during the marriage.

-A California Family Law Court will take into consideration the following factors to determine if a party should receive permanent spousal support:
+How much support can I get?
+A California Family Law Court will take into consideration the following, known as the “4320 factors, to determine if a party should receive permanent spousal support: